 Georgina’s children signed her up to Facebook and gave her some basic lessons on how to use it.

-‘They told me everyone was using it and that it would help us keep in touch.
-They showed me how I could see pictures of my grandchildren and I thought it was marvellous technology.’
+‘They told me everyone was using it and that it would help us keep in touch and see photos of my grandchildren.’

 ‘He then said he was being posted to Nigeria but his time in the U.S military was nearly finished.
 He sent me pictures which I now know were stolen from someone on the internet.
 He kept saying he couldn’t wait for us to be together.
 We became very close and he emailed me every day saying it was easier for him than using Facebook.’

-The scammer told Georgina he liked gemstones and wanted to set up a little jewellery store when he retired.
-He said this was the best part of being in Nigeria because it was in Africa close to where the precious stones were being mined and he could buy them very cheaply.
+Jim, who was a scammer, told Georgina he liked gemstones and wanted to set up a jewellery store when he retired.
+He said this was the best part of being in Nigeria because it was close to where the precious stones were being mined and he could buy them very cheaply.

 He told Georgina he was coming to see her but had some trouble with his bank card not working in Nigeria and couldn’t get funds to pay for an export tax on his gemstones.
 Georgina transferred some money to him to cover the tax which he explained was only two per cent of the value of the gemstones but still amounted to $15 000.
 It was a lot of money to send but she figured he was a good and honest serviceman and if things worked out they would spend the rest of their lives together.

 Cease contact with an online admirer if they ask you for financial help, no matter how genuine they sound.

 ‘All was going well until his stopover in Malaysia.
 Customs officials seized the gemstones and demanded payment to have them released.
 This time they were asking $20 000.
 I told him it would take some time to get the money and I had to borrow against the family home.’

 Georgina sent the money to Malaysian officials but was told Jim was now in gaol for smuggling and that she needed to contact his lawyer.